The table of old times,

 3- Prepare the sauce:

 - In a saucepan, heat the honey.
-As soon as it starts to simmer, add the vinegar, wine, finely chopped dates, caraway and ground cumin and reduce a little.
+As soon as it starts to shudder, add the vinegar, the wine, the finely chopped dates, the carvi, the cumin molded the nuoc-mâm sauce and reduce a little.

 - Remove from the heat and add the fine herbs.